Free to view books, chapters and articles

 For most of us the election result was a shock, but in some ways it didn’t substantially change the nature of the tasks we face.
 We still need to find new ways of battling against an environmentally destructive and aggressively unequal capitalism - and the common sense that sustains it.

 The Anarchist Critic first appeared in the Vancouver anarchist journal Open Road in 1982.
 Robert Graham, who was a member of the collective, recalls Woodcock subscribed to Open Road though he never joined its social circle.

 'Art is antithetical to violence' – so claimed George Woodcock (1912-1995) in his opening editorial for the first edition of the literary journal Now, which he edited from late March 1940 to fall 1947.

 In this highly-praised history of women’s battles in the workplace, Sarah Boston explores how women workers have often had to challenge their male co-workers and union organisers, as well as managers.

-ON SALE!
-Part of our 20%-off New Term Academic Book Sale.
-(Normal price £12) This book provides an account of Gramsci’s work which makes his writing accessible and comprehensible for the contemporary reader, and offers a guide to terms such as 'hegemony' and 'common sense'.
+This book is on sale!
+Normally £12.00.
+Browse all of the books in the Christmas sale here.
+This book provides an account of Gramsci’s work which makes his writing accessible and comprehensible for the contemporary reader, and offers a guide to terms such as 'hegemony' and 'common sense'.